outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - generating a function to identify new difference types (in the set of functions, in itself, in solution metrics, and other component combinations)
       - this function set & its alternate versions will reflect possible versions of the forces of an accurate (effectively predictive) physics model
       - which function set is the real function set (or the function set describing or determining reality) is probably an invalid question, as different function set versions are relevant in different contexts having different probabilities that may even change if function set versions have forces governing them so they change over time, as may the central origin function set representing the base for distortions, and different function sets may have different roles in generating/determining/describing reality
+      - the 'true' format of reality may not involve just a function set, but rather a function set with other structures (like specific inputs/outputs, a network of function sets, a set of change functions to the function sets, a set of usages of the function set, etc)

     - determining the maximum error/difference that a difference type can produce can be scaled to calculate other limits on errors, like the limit of differences in infinite sequences
       - a pair of infinite sequences that differ only by one value has an upper limit on how different they (& the outputs of operations on them) can be